 Written by Jonathan Petts.

 You’re only eligible to file Form N-400 if you qualify to become an American citizen by naturalization.
 To qualify for naturalization, you must have held a green card for at least five years, or at least three years if you are married to a U.S. citizen.
-In addition, you’ll have to be at least eighteen years old.
+In addition, you’ll have to be at least 18 years old.
 If you’re applying for citizenship based on military service, the requirements will be a little different for you.
-You can learn more about the naturalization requirements in our article on the process.

 Like many immigration forms, Form N-400 has a government filing fee.
 It currently costs $725 to submit Form N-400.
 Of the $725 total, $640 goes to processing your form and $85 covers biometrics services.
 Applicants who are over 75 years old don’t have to pay the biometrics fee; their total will be $640.
 U.S. Citizenship and Immigration Services (USCIS) will not refund your filing fee whether they approve or deny your application.

 You can pay your filing fee with a personal check, cashier’s check, or money order payable to the U.S. Department of Homeland Security.
 If you address your check to any other name, even an abbreviation like DHS or USDHS, USCIS will not process your payment.
 You can also pay the fee with a credit card by completing and signing Form G-1450.